philipbelesky/inter-ui/README.md

 The CSS and web font files to easily self-host the [Inter font family](https://rsms.me/inter/) created by [Rasmus Andersson](https://rsms.me).

 This repository is just a means of more easily distributing the font.
 It tracks the  releases of the main [inter repository](https://github.com/rsms/inter) as best as I am able.

-At present it only contains the `woff` and `woff2` formats.
-As a result it supports versions of Chrome 5; Safari 5.1; Firefox 3.6; Opera 11.5; IE 9; Android 4.4; iOS 5.1 and above.
+Note this repository only contains the `woff2` formats but does generate and include latin-extended subsets for each font.

 SCSS files are also available for use with the Sass preprocessor.
 The [`font-display` property](https://developer.mozilla.org/en-US/docs/Web/CSS/@font-face/font-display) can be overridden by setting `$inter-font-display` to a valid `font-display` value *before* importing the desired `.scss` file.